TestCentricity/testcentricity_mobile/README.md

       $server.stop if Environ.driver == :appium && $server.running?
     end
 ```
+If you are running locally hosted mobile tests on iOS or Android simulators or devices using version 1.x of the Appium server,
+the `APPIUM_SERVER_VERSION` environment variable must be set to `1` in order to ensure that the correct Appium server endpoint
+is used.

 ###  Connecting to Remote Cloud Hosted iOS and Android Simulators or Physical Devices